Implications of the nanoHertz Gravitational-Wave Background for Galactic Feedback and Massive Black Hole Growth: Results

 \subsubsection{CAMELS Parameter Variation GWB Amplitude}

 Figure \ref{fig:GWB1P} shows the predicted GWB amplitude values from the CAMELS-TNG and CAMELS-Simba 1P sets.
 Descriptions of these parameter variations can be found in Tables 1 and 2.
 We order the parameters in these plots from the highest impact on the predicted GWB amplitude on the left side to the lowest impact towards the right side.
 For each simulation, only one parameter produces a large enough change in the predicted GWB amplitude to reproduce the measured value, $\beta$ for CAMELS-TNG and $A_\textnormal{BHseed}$ for CAMELS-Simba.
-However, we refrain from comparing these predictions to the measured background for two reasons.
-One is the lack of convergence in the CAMELS simulations due to the small box size.
+However, we generally refrain from comparing these predictions to the PTA-inferred GWB directly in the plot for two reasons: One is the lack of convergence in the CAMELS simulations due to the small box size.
 Second is that variations due to the highest and lowest parameter values in the CAMELS 1P set often produce non-physical results such as a mismatch between the observed and predicted stellar mass function.
-Due to these facts, this analysis serves purely to analyze the extent to which galactic feedback may impact the predicted GWB amplitude.
+Due to these facts, this analysis serves largely to analyze the extent to which galactic feedback may impact the predicted GWB amplitude.
 These results also emphasize that even when varying these parameters to extreme values, these simulations still struggle to reproduce the measured amplitude.
 For a robust comparison with observations, the simulations must be run in a larger box and furthermore confirmed to reproduce realistic galaxies given the different parameter variations.
+For this work, we include a brief discussion on how physically realistic the galaxy populations are for the two CAMELS simulations that get closest to the PTA prediction in Section \ref{ss:obsdis}.